-A-level chaos as Ucas clearing website crashes after top grades plunge by 10%
+A-level chaos as Ucas clearing website crashes after top grades plunge by record drop

 Further fuelling the fears of disappointment has been the potential for this cohort of students to have higher expectations, having not sat GCSE exams and instead been awarded teacher-assessed grades amid the pandemic, leading to record-high GCSE results in 2021.

-Pupils have been receiving their A-Level results and logging on to the UCAS website to find out the status of their university applications from 8am on Thursday, as the organisation released its initial figures.
+Pupils have been receiving their A-Level results and logging on to the Ucas website to find out the status of their university applications from 8am on Thursday, as the organisation released its initial figures.

 There has been a drop of 2.6% in the number of UK students who have secured their first choice of university or college when compared to last year.
 Of those who have had a decision made regarding their application so far, 79% have gained a place at their first choice, whereas 81% did so in 2022 when exams were reintroduced.
 In 2019, the last time grading arrangements were the same as this year, the figure stood at 74% on results day.